-Whenever there’s a high-priority request (I’m looking at you, Executive Directors!), the first step is to nail down your deadline.
-Whether you ask flat-out or propose one yourself, clarifying that date allows you to coordinate your schedule so that you deliver on time.
+Whenever there’s a high-priority request (I’m looking at you, ED!) the first step is to nail down your deadline.
+Whether you ask flat-out or propose one yourself, settling on a date helps you coordinate your schedule so that you deliver on time.
 It also sets expectations, that way no one is emailing you a dozen times to ask if something is ready.

 But the key here is “high-priority”.
 For less urgent matters, don’t always ask for deadlines.
 Instead, do #4.

 Everything in nonprofit is urgent, especially if your org does life-saving work!
 So it’s on you to take charge of your schedule.
 If you sense that a request isn’t time sensitive, or doesn’t have a due date at all (!!??!), then assign one yourself.
 Figure out how much time it will take, add some buffer for the unexpected, and confirm the date works for your colleague.